Hornsby Heights: Parks

 area is at the northern end of Hornsby Heights.
 Hornsby Heights also contains small parks such as Ulolo, off Galston Road, and Leonora Close Park, off Sommerville Road.
 Many of these can be found around various quiet streets.

 The Galston Gorge to Crosslands section of the Great North Walk runs along the western boundary of Hornsby Heights.

 Transport

-At the 2016 Census, 23.7% of employed people travelled to work on public transport and 66.2% by car (either as driver or as passenger).

-Buses

-Hornsby Heights is serviced by bus route number 596, operated by Transdev NSW.
+Hornsby Heights is serviced by bus route number 596, operated by CDC NSW.
 The bus runs in a loop from Hornsby railway station.
 The loop takes in Galston Road, Somerville Road and the area around Montview Oval (Montview Parade and McKay Road).
-On a weekday the buses run between the approximate hours of 6 am and 10 pm.
-A reduced service operates on weekends and public holidays.

-Cycling

-A cycling lane exists along both sides of Galston Road, between Hookhams Corner (the intersection of Galston Rd and Peats Ferry Rd) and the descent into Galston Gorge.

 Schools

 Schools in Hornsby Heights include Hornsby Heights Public School and Hornsby North Public School.
 Hornsby North Public School sits on the boundary between Hornsby and Hornsby Heights.
 Hornsby Heights Public School celebrated its 50th birthday in 2011.

 Churches

 Saint Luke's Anglican Church is located at 155 Galston Road.

 Hornsby Heights lies within the Ku-ring-gai Chase Catholic parish.

 Hornsby Heights Baptist Church is at 110A Galston Road, next to the shopping centre.